 The city is filled with historic churches — they make you feel like a stroll in Paris is a walk through history.
-In every quartier of every arrondissement the spires & towers of churches are like beacons guiding you on your promenade.
+In every quartier of every arrondissement the spires and towers of churches are like beacons guiding you on your promenade.

-Most visitors know about the Notre Dame Cathedral and maybe even Sacre-Coeur, the big white dome on top of Montmartre.
+Most people know about the Notre Dame Cathedral and maybe even Basilica Sacre-Coeur, with the big white dome on top of Montmartre.
 But these just scratch the surface of the fascinating & historic religious structures of Paris.
 We've selected a few our favorites to bring to your attention.
 They are all worth a visit.

 The church of Saint-Germain-des-Prés was once the richest in France; it's also the oldest church in Paris.
 The roots of the place go back to Clovis I, the first king of all the Franks, whose son Childebert built an abbey in what were then fields outside the gates of the medieval city, in about the year 550.

 This was back in the days when French rulers had all the great names.
 None of that Nicolas or Jacques or François, but kingly monikers like Chlothar the Old, Chlodio the Longhair, and Clovis the Lazy.
 The abbey is long gone, replaced by the current church, parts of which dates from the 12th century.

 It remains a prominent landmark today as it towers above the 6th Arrondissement.
 In the church you'll find the tomb of Descartes.
 Saint-Germain today is also the venue for the occasional classical music concert.
 If there is a performance while you're in Paris, it's well worth attending.